Quicr/laps/docs/relay-protocol.md

 #### Announce Information Withdraw Message

-Announce withdraw happens with MoQT client unannounces.
+Announce withdraw happens with MOQT client unannounces.
 This will trigger a withdraw of the announce information.

 ```